5 Tips on Avoiding Fraud with Better Financial Awareness

 Following are some essential tips to avoid fraud and practice financial awareness:

 ‘Phishing’ is a very common scam where fraudsters contact you via email or text claiming they are some retailers or government agencies and try to extract financial details from you.
 No matter what happens, you must not give out your sensitive financial information to anyone or any organization you don’t know.
 Your bank or a genuine credit card company will never contact you in this manner and ask for your information.

 One of the most crucial and yet less discussed tips to avoid fraud is this.
 A lot of people get emails or texts asking for their Social Security number for whatever pretended reasons.
 Some websites even ask you to enter that information.
 Don’t do it.
 These are mostly scams.
 An effective financial awareness involves the understanding of what information is confidential and what is the right place to use it.

 One common mistake people do that puts them at risk of fraud is that they don’t shred their ATM receipts.
 Some people don’t even take the receipt out and some only discard it on the floor at the same ATM.
 Fraudsters can use these discarded receipts to carry out identity theft or account fraud.

 4. Create strong passwords and change them frequently.

-5. Double-check the authenticity of online shopping website.
+5. Double-check the authenticity of an online shopping website.

 Online shopping has become prevalent.
 Massive traffic on these websites has allowed scams to take advantage of it.
 There are a lot of fake shopping websites.
 Always opt for a reliable and well-established shopping website and before entering your personal information, check if the website is legit.
 No list of effective tips to avoid fraud can be completed without this point.

-Scams will continue to operate and frauds will continue to affect people.
+Scams will continue to operate and fraud will continue to affect people.
 But, you can still use your financial awareness to protect yourself.
-The above mentioned tips to avoid fraud are surely going to help you.
+The above-mentioned tips to avoid fraud are surely going to help you.